kylesmile1103/Learn-Frida/README.md

 * `--architecture` is optional if we don't have our device connected to ADB.
 Input the desired ABI, e.g. `arm64-v8a` | `armeabi-v7a` | `X86`,...

-The patching gadget-only process now will take fewer time than patching with script.
-Once it finished, we will have the patched apk ready to be used with Frida, but instead of input the packageID, we need to input `gadget` for Frida to understand, since it can't read the process list on non-rooted devices.
+The gadget-only patching process will take substantially less time than patching with script.
+Once it finished, we will have the patched apk ready to be used with Frida.
+However, instead of inputting the packageID, we need to input `gadget` for Frida to understand, since it can't read the process list on non-rooted devices.

 > frida -U gadget -l <some-script.js>

 **Note:**

-* The drawback of this technique is we can't spawn apk with `-f`, but we can do it with adb
+* The drawback of this technique is we can't spawn apk with `-f`, but we can do it with ADB:

 > adb shell monkey -p <com.company.someapp> 1; frida -U gadget -l <some-script.js>

 That it, good luck and have fun!

-**Reference:**
+**References:**

 * Frida: https://frida.re/